BC46/FLSharp/README.md

 - Allows for the Ctrl + C hotkey to copy text from any Freelancer input box to the clipboard.
 - Allows for the Ctrl + V hotkey to paste text from the clipboard to any Freelancer input box.
 - Improved the slide-out animation for some UI buttons in the multiplayer menus.
+- When the "You must be on friendlier terms to purchase this." message is displayed in the Dealer menu, allow the reputation requirements to be printed too.
+Include `%d` in the IDS (S 1564, `resources.dll`) to make it work.

 More fixes and improvements may be added in the future.